LSSTDESC/rubin_globus_compute/globus_configuration/README.md

 # Globus Configuration

-This folder provides instructions on how to wrap LSST/Desc containers with Globus Compute for remote execution on the ALCF Polaric HPC cluster.
+This folder provides instructions on how to wrap LSST/Desc containers with Globus Compute for remote execution on the ALCF Polaris HPC cluster.
 Below are instructions regarding virtual environments.
-Instructions on how to configure Compute endpoints and execute Compute functions are provided in the `compute_endpoints` folder (step 1) and `compute_functions` folder (step 2), respectively.
+Instructions on how to configure Compute endpoints and execute Compute functions are provided in the `compute_endpoints` folder (step 1) and `compute_functions` folder (step 2), respectively. [test](./compute_endpoints/)

 ## Create Your Virtual Environment